-Healthcare providers must treat patients according to established standards of care.
-Failing to follow those standards is considered medical malpractice.
+Healthcare providers must treat their patients according to established standards of care.
+Failing to follow patient safety standards is considered malpractice.

-Typically, these errors occur due to human error or equipment failure, and they can have tragic consequences for the patient.
-A doctor and health care professional can make mistakes due to fatigue, stress, or simple negligence.
+Typically, these surgical errors occur due to human error or equipment failure, and they can have tragic consequences for the patient.
+A doctor or health care professional can make mistakes due to fatigue, stress, or simple negligence.

-Surgical Error Lawyer for Injured Victims of Medical Malpractice Involving a Surgical Procedure
+A Chicago Lawyer Can Help Injured Victims of Medical Malpractice

-If you have serious injuries from a healthcare provider's mistake, you can file a medical malpractice claim to pursue compensation for your damages.
+If you have severe injuries from a healthcare provider’s mistake, you can file a malpractice claim to pursue compensation for your damages.